By lifting all the weights, she plans to build strength and endurance.

 For me, the idea of lifting all the weights at a gym entails torture, but I understand my co-worker’s enthusiasm.
 As a writer, it’s how I feel when I try to describe what God has done in my life.
 My idea of a spiritual workout would be to sit at my desk and write all the words that praise and glorify God.

 John acknowledges his writing is only a small account of Jesus’ works.
-Many other things that Jesus did, as well as signs that He gave His disciples after His resurrection, went unrecorded.
-John chose the words he wrote so that his readers might believe Jesus was the Christ, the Son of God, and that they might have life in His name.
+Many other things that Jesus did, as well as signs He gave His disciples after His resurrection, went unrecorded.
+John chose the words he wrote so his readers might believe Jesus was the Christ, the Son of God, and that they might have life in His name.

 Meditating on what God has done is a great spiritual workout and builds faith muscles.
 Sharing those things is an even more extreme workout where we invite others to see, believe, and experience God’s goodness for themselves.
 When we fill our minds with what God has done for us, we will be ready and eager to share our story.